-Having an overactive mind that’s prone to bad choices has proven to do me rather well creatively, mainly because all of the daft stuff that it’s led me to do which has given me plenty of things to write about.
+Having an overactive mind that’s prone to bad choices has proven to do me rather well creatively.
+Mainly because all of the daft stuff that it’s led me to do which gave me plenty to write about.
 Other than that, all it’s really done is cause me a lot of grief.

-Just last night, I had to exercise the lacking amount of self control I have to stop myself doing something that I’m guessing most people probably wouldn’t even have thought of.
-My sleeping pattern has been a mess in recent weeks (it has never been good), so yesterday I decided to take action.
-I convinced my Dad to come to the pub with me, knowing that we’d get reasonably drunk, and be home and tucked up in bed by 22:00.
-In my head, alcohol is a fail-safe idea that was sure to get my sleeping pattern back on track – as I had predicted, I was in for 21:00, wrapped up all warm and snug in a duvet cocoon, excited and content to finally get a decent night’s sleep.
+Just last night, I had to exercise the lacking amount of self-control I have to stop myself doing something that I’m guessing most people probably wouldn’t even have thought of.
+My sleeping pattern has been a mess in recent weeks (it has never been good).
+So yesterday I decided to take action.
+I convinced my Dad to come to the pub, knowing we’d get reasonably drunk, and be tucked in bed by 10.
+In my head, alcohol is a fail-safe idea.
+It gets my sleeping pattern back on track.
+As I had predicted, I was in for 21:00, wrapped up all warm and snug in a duvet cocoon.
+I was excited and content to finally get a decent night’s sleep.

-As the months roll into winter the UK is living in perpetual darkness, making it near impossible to determine the time without a watch or a phone.
-Neither of which I currently have as I lost them at the weekend when a few drinks turned into: watching a drag show, my cousin getting spiked, her boyfriend throwing up in the back of the taxi home, and me wetting the bed.
+As the months roll into winter, the UK is living in perpetual darkness, making it near impossible to determine the time without a watch or a phone.
+Neither of which I currently have, as I lost them at the weekend when a few drinks turned into watching a drag show, my cousin spiked, her boyfriend throwing up in the back of the taxi, and me, wetting the bed.
+Again.

-So I’m under the false impression that it’s nearing dawn, chuffed with myself I begin my morning routine (although admittedly it usually takes place late afternoon) of rolling a cigarette and smoking it with content as I watch my hand shake uncontrollably – something I should probably check with the doctor, but I know that I won’t.
-I turn to check the kitchen clock and I see it’s only midnight and my slumber had been more like a three-hour nap.
+So I’m under the false impression that it’s nearing dawn.
+Chuffed with myself, I begin my morning routine of rolling a cigarette (although admittedly it usually takes place late afternoon).
+Smoking it with content, I watch my hand shake uncontrollably.
+I should probably check with the doctor, but I know that I won’t.
+I turn to check the kitchen clock and I see it’s only midnight.
+My slumber had been more like a three-hour nap.
 I’m fuming.

-After another three or four hours of getting increasingly more irritated at myself whilst I toss and turn in bed as alert and awake as I have ever been, I put my energy into conjuring ideas on how best to knock myself out.
-I play with the idea of drinking more booze, but there’s a shortage of alcohol in the house and one tinny of Carling isn’t going to do much other than raise concern amongst my parents as to why I’m drinking alone in the middle of the night in the pitch black and utter silence.
+After another three or four hours getting increasingly irritated while I toss and turn in bed, as alert and awake as I have ever been, I put my energy into conjuring ideas on how best to knock myself out.
+I play with the idea of drinking more booze, but there’s a shortage of alcohol in the house.
+One tinny of Carling isn’t going to do much other than raise concern amongst my parents, as to why I’m drinking alone in the middle of the pitch-black night in utter silence.

-I have a rather addictive personality and I’d most likely make a habit out of it and become a subscription drug addict, without the subscription
+- I have a somewhat addictive personality, and I’d most likely make a habit out of it.
+I’d become a subscription drug addict, without the subscription.

 Then I remembered I’m vegetarian.
 I don’t know what glues are huff-able and it also seemed kind of gross.

-After playing with my cat in my Mum’s room whilst she gets ready for work, creating a new family on Sims 3 and using the ‘motherlode’ cheat repeatedly to make them millionaires (making myself feel more accomplished in the process), and after my laptop finally crashed, I decided to start work on the play I’m currently developing.
-I figured that if I’m going to be a night owl, I might as well use the time productively rather than lying in bed and twiddling my thumbs all night thinking of ridiculous plans’ and scenarios.
-I finally crash at around mid-day whilst watching Home Alone, getting a few hours’ kip in before being woken up by a delivery man who’s come to drop off my insurance phone.
+I decided to start work on the play I’m currently developing.
+Though not after playing with my cat in my mum’s room while she gets ready for work.
+Followed by creating a new family on Sims 3 and using the ‘motherlode’ cheat to make them millionaires.
+And then my laptop crashing.
+I figured that if I’m going to be a night owl, I might as well use the time productively.
+Rather than lying in bed and twiddling my thumbs all night thinking of ridiculous plans’ and scenarios.
+I finally crash at around mid-day while watching Home Alone.
+Finally, I got a few hours’ kip in till I was woken by a delivery man, who’s come to drop off my insurance phone.